Nazavivian21/AirBnB_clone/web_static/README.md

-I will be solving tasks on 0x01 AirBnB clone Web static in this directory
+This directory implements a webpage for the AirBnB clone program.